 Climate-decadal activity viability

-Score how a spot's activity viability changes across the next 20–80 years under multiple climate scenarios.
-Backed by CMIP6 + CORDEX regional downscaling, bias-corrected per sub-spot when local outcomes are available.
+Screen how a spot's activity viability changes across the next 20-80 years under multiple climate scenarios.
+An exploratory research direction backed by the global CMIP6 ensemble.
+Scenarios are plausible pathways, not forecasts, and results are regional-scale context, not site-level truth.

 What it does

-For a given (spot × activity × scenario × decade), the engine runs an ensemble of bias-corrected CMIP6 model outputs through the same scoring curves as real-time.
-Returns: lower / mean / upper score bands, frequency of favorable-or-better days, dimension-level attribution (does the spot degrade because of wind shifts, water temperature, swell direction?).
+For a given (spot × activity × scenario × decade), the engine would run an ensemble of CMIP6 model outputs through the same scoring curves as real-time.
+Returns: lower / mean / upper score bands, frequency of favorable-or-better days, and dimension-level attribution (does the spot degrade because of wind shifts, water temperature, swell direction?).
+Because regional downscaling and validated bias-correction are not built, these outputs describe regional-scale scenario change, not a deterministic forecast for an individual site or season.

 POST /v1/projections